4n0nymou3/cf-vless-config-builder/README_EN.md

 ### ECH — Encrypted Client Hello

 ECH is an additional encryption layer over the TLS handshake that hides the destination domain name (SNI) from DPI systems.
-When you enable ECH, your Worker domain's encryption key is fetched automatically from the DNS server, and the Client Hello is encrypted before being sent.
+When you enable ECH, your Worker or Pages domain's encryption key is fetched automatically from the DNS server, and the Client Hello is encrypted before being sent.

 Simply enabling the checkbox is enough.
 The default address in the DNS box (Cloudflare DoH) is suitable for most users.
 If you have your own DoH Proxy, replace it with that address for greater reliability.
 ECH applies to all four output formats (VLESS/Trojan link, Xray JSON, Sing-box JSON, and Clash JSON), only in Normal mode (without Fragment), since Fragment and ECH cannot be enabled at the same time.